What is it with this time of year?

 Why do we always feel the need to catch up with people that we have spent the last 11 months trying to avoid?

 Why would you want to go and party with people from your work?
-I mean you are only really all in one room drinking cheap, warm wine because you all happened to be successful at the interview process… Unless you work for a fancy bank, and then the wine is more likely to be cold and drinkable.
+I mean you are only really all in one room drinking cheap, warm wine because you all happened to be successful in the interview process… Unless you work for a fancy bank, and then the wine is more likely to be cold and drinkable.
 But the company is likely to leave a bad taste in your mouth.

-Whether it is a fancy bash, or a more casual affair, there are plenty of events leading up to Christmas.
+Whether it is a fancy bash or a more casual affair, there are plenty of events leading up to Christmas.
 Some are eagerly anticipated, while others bring fear and dread (think partner’s office Christmas party at a function centre).